 The bare cognition that arises (only) from one of the physical cognitive sensors as its (exclusive) dominating condition is sensory bare cognition.

 The words “only” and “exclusive” must be added to the above definition in order to limit it to defining sensory bare cognition alone.
-The reflexive awareness that accompanies a sensory bare cognition and takes it as its object also arises from the same dominant condition as that sensory cognition, namely the same physical cognitive sensor.
-But bare cognition of reflexive awareness can also arise from other dominant conditions, such as when it is aware of a mental bare cognition, it has as its dominant condition the same mental sensor that serves this purpose for the mental cognition itself.
+The reflexive awareness that accompanies a sensory bare cognition and takes it as its object also arises from the same dominating condition as that sensory cognition, namely the same physical cognitive sensor.
+But bare cognition of reflexive awareness can also arise from other dominating conditions, such as when it is aware of a mental bare cognition, it has as its dominating condition the same mental sensor that serves this purpose for the mental cognition itself.
 This is not the case with sensory cognition.

-Furthermore, any sensory bare cognition can have a mental sensor be its common or non-exclusive dominant condition, which could also serve as such a condition with any mental bare or other types of sensory cognition as well.
-But only sensory bare cognition takes as its exclusive or unshared dominant condition a physical cognitive sensor.
+Furthermore, any sensory bare cognition can have a mental sensor be its common or non-exclusive dominating condition, which could also serve as such a condition with any mental bare or other types of sensory cognition as well.
+But only sensory bare cognition takes as its exclusive or unshared dominating condition a physical cognitive sensor.
 Thus, the additional words “only” and “exclusive” limit the pervasion of the definition to sensory bare cognition alone.

 There are five (types), from the sensory bare cognition that takes a visible form (as its object) to the sensory bare cognition that takes a physical sensation.

 Thus, there are sensory bare cognitions of sights, sounds, smells, tastes and physical sensations.
 Furthermore, each of these, when valid or subsequent, may also both explicitly and implicitly apprehend involved objects.
 When each of these explicitly apprehends accurately and decisively “this object,” it may also implicitly apprehend the implicative negation phenomena (ma-yin-dgag) “not that other object” and “nothing other than this object.”